 Exploring Central Japan via Nagoya

-Nagoya may not be as famous as Tokyo or Osaka, but you’d be making a mistake to skip it!
-The city is a gateway to a treasure trove of lesser-explored gems in Central Japan.
+Nagoya may not be as famous as Tokyo and Osaka, but it’d be a mistake to skip it!
+The city is a gateway to tons of lesser-explored gems in Central Japan.

-The most convenient way to get to Nagoya is to fly direct on Singapore Airlines.
-Besides daily flights, it also provides one of the shortest flight times from Singapore.
+The most convenient way to get to Nagoya is to fly direct on Singapore Airlines!
+It provides one of the shortest flight times from Singapore.
 Passengers are also in for a luxe time as they can enjoy a tranquil flight with cleaner air.

-Singapore Airlines’ in-flight entertainment system will also keep you pleasantly occupied.
-KrisWorld has over 1,800 on-demand entertainment options ranging from blockbuster films to music.
-Whatever you pick, chances are the flight time to Nagoya isn’t enough to cover them all!
+Singapore Airlines’ in-flight entertainment system will also keep you busy.
+KrisWorld has over 1,800 on-demand entertainment options, from blockbuster films to music.
+Choose wisely, because the flight time to Nagoya isn’t enough to cover them all!

-Plane & In-flight Entertainment Photo credit: Singapore Airlines
+Plane and in-flight entertainment photo credit: Singapore Airlines

 Have you visited any of the locations we mentioned above?
-Tell us which day trips from Nagoya you enjoyed most in the comments below!
+Tell us which day trips from Nagoya you enjoyed most below!